WHO WE ARE

 In addition to serving as the Medical Director of the Clinical Laboratories at the Allen Hospital-New York Presbyterian Hospital, she is an attending physician in Transfusion Medicine at the Columbia University Irving Medical Center-New York Presbyterian Hospital.
 She pursues translational and clinical research in transfusion medicine and has an interest in global health

 Daniela Hermelin, MD

 Assistant Professor of Pathology at Saint Louis University School of Medicine, Director of Clinical Apheresis and Associate Director of Transfusion Medicine at Saint Louis University Hospital.

 Dr. Hermelin serves on the AABB eLearning Committee and is the Assistant Editor of the Blood Bank Guy Essentials Podcast.
 She received the 2019 AABB President’s Award in recognition of her role as a master educator and her leadership in the use of social media, particularly Twitter, to teach and share knowledge in blood banking and transfusion medicine.

 Gian Carlo Di Renzo MD, PhD

 Professor and Chair of the Department of Obstetrics and Gynecology at the University of Perugia in Italy.

 He is Director of both the Reproductive and Perinatal Medicine Center in Perugia and founder of the Permanent International and European School of Perinatal and Reproductive Medicine (PREIS) in Florence.
-He is also Director of the Department of Education & Communication at FIGO after being General Secretary (2012-2018).
+He is also Coordinator of the Educational Platform “Glowm” of FIGO after being General Secretary (2012-2018).

 Isaac Odame, MB ChB, MRCP (UK), FRCPath, FRCPC